 How To Dye Easter Eggs Naturally

-You can create beautiful earth-toned easter eggs with a variety of fruits, vegetables, and spices.
-Red cabbage created the loveliest blue colored eggs, beets turned our eggs red-purple color, turmeric made our eggs bright yellow, yellow onion skins made gorgeous caramel-brown eggs, and hibiscus tea left the eggs a dark charcoal-purple color.
-We also tested matcha, spirulina powder, chamomile tea, and paprika.
-I wasn’t impressed with the colors of these dyes.
-The matcha left the eggs a very light green color, the paprika made them a light brown-red color, chamomile left them a light yellow and the spirulina powder didn’t change the color at all.
+You can create beautiful earth-toned easter eggs with various fruits, vegetables, and spices.
+For example, red cabbage (or purple cabbage) created the loveliest blue-colored eggs, beets turned our eggs red-purple color, turmeric made our eggs bright yellow, yellow onion skins or red onion skins made gorgeous orange caramel-brown eggs, and hibiscus tea left the eggs a dark charcoal-purple color.

-To prepare natural food dye you’ll need to start with 1 cup of chopped fruit or veggie or 1 tablespoon of spice and boil it in 2 cups of water.
-The longer you boil the richer the color!
-Strain the dye through a fine-mesh strainer and into jars or containers.
-Next, you’ll want to add 1 teaspoon of vinegar to the color.
-This step is important because vinegar helps the colors to absorb into the shell, making the eggs more vibrant in color.
+- To prepare natural food dye, you’ll need to start with 1 cup of chopped fruit or veggie or 1 tablespoon of spice and boil it in 2 cups of water.

 Decorating Eggs